kudobuilder/kudo/keps/draft-20190418-skeleton-generator.md

 A Skeleton generator could create `yaml` templates with the common `Plans`, `Phases`, `Steps` and `Tasks`.

+This generator should be part of the KUDO CLI.

 With the new proposed approach based on dynamic CRDs, these elements will be defined in separated `yaml` files, so it will be even easier to create a Skeleton generator with a clear directory structure.

 ## Motivation